 Have you seen news stories about service dog fraud or “fakers?”
 It seems almost every day I see a news story or article about people fraudulently misrepresenting a pet as a service dog.
 Many states are starting to pass laws in response to this issue.
 However, my experience is that yes, this happens, but not as often as some may think.

 I really dislike the term “faker” because this implies that the person did not have a disability.
 You cannot assume a person does not have a disability just because the disability is not overtly visually obvious.
 In many cases, the person may have a disability, may even have trained the dog a few very useful tasks, but did not sufficiently train the dog nor select a dog with a temperament inappropriate for service work.
-In fact, I often get calls from people with disabilities who have dogs they or a service dog program inadequately trained or selected for service work.
+In fact, I often receive emails from people with disabilities who have dogs they or a service dog program inadequately trained or selected for service work.
 They want help because their dog is behaving inappropriately.
 In short, it’s usually less a matter of “faking” than it is a matter of being misinformed, not taking the time and effort to train the dog appropriately or having difficulty finding quality professional support.

 There is a small problem with “fakers” and a big problem with inadequately trained and chosen service dogs.
 I wish this was the only industry challenge.
 Sadly there’s much more, here are a few of the additional problems facing the industry today:

 - Too few pet dog trainers are knowledgeable and skilled in service dog training.
 If people cannot find qualified help, they will move forward without any direct in person professional support.

 - Confusing laws.
-Service dog, Emotional Support Animal, it’s a mess – especially when it comes to air travel.
-Unclear legislation leads to people breaking laws simply because they do not understand them or take advantage of the ambiguity.
+Service dog, emotional support animal, it’s confusing.
+Unclear and changing legislation leads to people breaking laws simply because they do not understand them.